maian1891/aws-project-2/README.md

 ## Project Title - Deploy a high-availability web app using CloudFormation
 This folder provides the starter code for the "ND9991 - C2- Infrastructure as Code - Deploy a high-availability web app using CloudFormation" project.
-This folder contains the following files:

-### final-project-starter.yml
-Students have to write the CloudFormation code using this YAML template for building the cloud infrastructure, as required for the project.

-### server-parameters.json
-Students may use a JSON file for increasing the generic nature of the YAML code.
-For example, the JSON file contains a "ParameterKey" as "EnvironmentName" and "ParameterValue" as "UdacityProject".

-In YAML code, the `${EnvironmentName}` would be substituted with `UdacityProject` accordingly.

 ## How to run
 1. Create network: